CAVIND46016/Folder_Customization-Icons/README.md

 You can easily make a Windows Application (.exe) file using the  steps as shown on the website: <br>
 https://mborgerson.com/creating-an-executable-from-a-python-script/

-`pyinstaller.exe --onefile --windowed app.py`
+`pyinstaller.exe --onefile --windowed app.py` <br>
 `pyinstaller.exe --onefile --windowed --icon=app.ico app.py`

 <br>
 `--onefile` is used to package everything into a single executable.
-If you do not specify this option, the libraries, etc. will be distributed as separate files alongside the main executable.
+If you do not specify this option, the libraries, etc. will be distributed as separate files alongside the main executable. <br>
 `--windowed` prevents a console window from being displayed when the application is run.
-If you're releasing a non-graphical application (i.e. a console application), you do not need to use this option.
+If you're releasing a non-graphical application (i.e. a console application), you do not need to use this option. <br>
 `app.py` the main source file of the application.
 The basename of this script will be used to name of the executable, however you may specify an alternative executable name using the --name option.
 <br>